 Take a breath, repeat: I’m not alone.

-Out on the landing there’s the soft padding of feet.
-An army on tipee-toes creep down the hall, stopping outside my bedroom door.
+Out on the landing, there’s the soft padding of feet.
+An army on tippy-toe creeps down the hall, stopping outside my bedroom door.

 Something hard pushes against the wood.
 My heart slides up my throat, settles in my windpipe.
 I try to swallow it down.
-Tonight my door’s pushed shut—properly shut—been checked three times.
+Tonight my door’s pushed shut—properly shut—checked it three times.
 There’s no way they can get it open.
 No way can they reach the handle.